Guide To Improving Your Crappie Fishing In Utah

-Deer Creek Reservoir, East Canyon Reservoir, Lake Powell, Pineview Reservoir, Quail Creek Reservoir and Utah Lake are some of the larger lakes in Utah with schools of crappie.
+Deer Creek Reservoir, East Canyon Reservoir, Lake Powell, Pineview Reservoir, Quail Creek Reservoir and Utah Lake are some of the larger lakes in Utah with crappie.
 Other lakes, rivers and ponds are potential crappie hang outs as well.
-The Utah record black crappie came out of Quail Creek Reservoir.
+The state record black crappie came out of Quail Creek Reservoir.

 World record: 6 lbs 0 oz